Pay Court Costs Online

 Tax Bills &

 Public Records Request

 Monday - Friday

-The building closes to the
+The building closes to the public at 4:15PM

 The property is sold “as is”.
 A title search is done, but no one from this office or the County attorney’s office views the property prior to the sale.
 It is your responsibility to research the property before bidding.

 The sale is not complete until the Chancellor signs the Decree Confirming Sale.

 Purchasers will receive a copy of this decree in the mail once it is signed.

 Our office will prepare and record the deed at that time.

 After the sale a person who is entitled to redeem may redeem the property from the purchaser within (1) one year from the date of the Decree Confirming Sale pursuant to T.C.A. § 67-5-2701(b).
 The purchaser will be refunded the purchase price plus 12 % per annum, which shall begin to accrue on the date the purchaser pays the purchase price to the clerk and continuing until the motion to redeem is filed.
 The purchaser will also be reimbursed for any taxes that have been paid since the sale and any additional funds, at the purchaser’s demand, as set forth in T.C.A.§ 67-5-2701(e).
 We advise that no improvements be made on the property during that year, because you may not be reimbursed for your investment.